ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## min_insert_block_size_bytes {#min-insert-block-size-bytes}

-Sets minimum block size in bytes to pass to the `INSERT` query.
-Smaller-sized blocks are squashed into one.
+Sets minimum number of bytes in block which can be inserted into a table by an `INSERT` query.
+Smaller-sized blocks are squashed into bigger ones.

 Possible values: